Powered by

 Earthquake alarms sound in Jammu & Kashmir: Is the big quake coming

-Jammu and Kashmir, including Ladakh and Leh, have been witnessing a series of tremors of varied intensities over the past few months, including a powerful earthquake on 13 June 2023 that rattled across J&K, causing fear and panic among the people.
+Jammu and Kashmir, including Ladakh and Leh, have been experiencing a series of tremors of varied intensities over the past few months.
+On Wednesday night, strong tremors were felt across several parts of Kashmir, marking the third earthquake in just two days.
+The recent quakes have caused significant fear and panic among the residents as the region continues to experience seismic activity.

 According to the National Center for Seismology (NCS), the nodal agency of the Government of India for monitoring earthquake activity, the region this year has so far recorded 27 tremors, including a recent major earthquake with a magnitude of 5.4, with its epicenter located in Doda district of Jammu at a depth of six kilometers.